Annebula77/Goods4you/README.md

 # Goods4You

 Welcome to the Goods4You project!
 This project is built using React, TypeScript, and Vite.
-It includes a set of configurations and dependencies to help you build and preview the application efficiently.
-Goods4You is a demo e-commerce store project based on tasks from T1.
+It is a demo e-commerce store project based on tasks from T1.
 It showcases how I use modern web technologies and provides a clear example of my coding style and practices..

 ## Table of Contents